Data Collection and Preprocessing for Large Language Models

 Data Source

 Collecting a substantial amount of natural language corpus from various sources is crucial for creating a proficient LLM.
-LLMs currently in existence primarily use a combination of various public textual datasets as their pre-training corpus.
+LLMs currently in existence primarily use a combination of multiple public textual datasets as their pre-training corpus.

 The pre-training data used can be classified into two main types: general data and specialized data.